tc39/proposal-temporal/docs/datetime.md

 Some additions may be ambiguous, because months have different lengths.
 For example, adding one month to August 31 would result in September 31, which doesn't exist.
-For these cases, the `disambiguation` option tells what to do:
+For these cases, the `overflow` option tells what to do:
 - In `constrain` mode (the default), out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, an addition that would result in an out-of-range value fails, and a `RangeError` is thrown.

-Additionally, if the result is earlier or later than the range of dates that `Temporal.DateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `disambiguation`.
+Additionally, if the result is earlier or later than the range of dates that `Temporal.DateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.

 Adding a negative duration is equivalent to subtracting the absolute value of that duration.